-Coleorhiza is also known as Coleorhiza and root sheath and it is the layer of tissue (sheath-like structure) which surrounds the root in the seed.
+Coleorhiza is also known as Coleorhiza and root sheath and it is the layer of tissue (sheath-like structure) that surrounds the root in the seed.
 This is the main function of Coleorhiza which is seen in monocotyledons.
-Coleorhiza is the first thing which grows out of the seed during germination.
+Coleorhiza is the first thing that grows out of the seed during germination.
 Primarily it grows through cell elongation.

 What is the Difference Between Coleoptile and Coleorhiza?

-Some of the important differences of coleoptile and coleorhiza are discussed below.
+Some of the important differences between coleoptile and coleorhiza are discussed below.

 After going through coleoptile and coleorhiza functions, definitions individually and then discussing the difference between them.
 We can conclude that the main difference is between the type of growth and occurrence.